Camp Zama HS graduate speaks to JROTC cadets on experiences as newly commissioned Army officer

 |0

-This work, Camp Zama HS graduate speaks to JROTC cadets on experiences as newly commissioned Army officer [Image 2 of 2], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Zama HS graduate speaks to JROTC cadets on experiences as newly commissioned Army officer, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Camp Zama HS graduate speaks to JROTC cadets on experiences as newly commissioned Army officer